ammonb/stereogram-raycaster/README.md

 ![Complex raycaster](./images/complex.png "Complex raycaster")

-I've totally ignored the issue of how you actually calculate ray intersections.
-You can read more about that here [here] (http://lodev.org/cgtutor/raycasting.html).
+I've totally ignored the issue of how you actually calculate ray/world intersections.
+You can read more about that [here] (http://lodev.org/cgtutor/raycasting.html).

 ## Random dot stereograms